karma-coin/karmachain/docs/testnet-validator.md

 - Go to the Staking section.
 Click on `Account Actions`, and then the `+ Stash` button.`
 ![bond](./images/run-a-validator/bond.png)

 - `Stash account` - Select your Stash account.
-In this example, we will bond 1 DOT, where the minimum bonding amount is 1.
-Make sure that your Stash account contains at least this much.
+Make sure that your `Stash account` contains at least this much.
 You can, of course, stake more than this.
 - `Controller account` - Select the Controller account created earlier.
 This account will also need a small amount of DOT in order to start and stop validating.
-- `Value bonded` - How much DOT from the Stash account you want to bond/stake.
-Note that you do not need to bond all of the DOT in that account.
-Also note that you can always bond more KCs later.
+- `Value bonded` - How much KCENTS from the Stash account you want to bond/stake.
+Note that you do not need to bond all of the KCENTS in that account.
+Also note that you can always bond more KCENTS later.
 However, withdrawing any bonded amount requires the duration of the unbonding period.
 - `Payment destination` - The account where the rewards from validating are sent.
 Payouts can go to any account.
 If you'd like to redirect payments to an account that is neither the controller nor the stash account, set one up.
 Note that it is extremely unsafe to set an exchange address as the recipient of your staking rewards.

-Next, click `Bond` and sign the transaction with your `Stash account`.
+- Next, click `Bond` and sign the transaction with your `Stash account`.
 You should see an ExtrinsicSuccess message in about a minute.

-Your bonded account will available under `Stashes`.
+- Your bonded account will available under `Stashes`.

-You should now see a new card with all of your accounts (note: you may need to refresh the page).
+- You should now see a new card with all of your accounts (note: you may need to refresh the page).
 The bonded amount on the right corresponds to the funds bonded by the `Stash account`.

 ![bond](./images/run-a-validator/stash.png)